Dataset Overview

 3. Can I compare dates as text?

-Answer: Yes, you can compare dates as text using string functions like the TEXT function.
-However, it’s better to work with dates as actual date values.
-That way we can have accurate comparisons and calculations.
+- While you can compare dates as text using string functions (like TEXT), it’s recommended to work with actual date values.
+This ensures accurate comparisons and calculations.

 Excel Compare Dates: Knowledge Hub